jgeller112/cogsci_researchmethod/content/home/syllabus.md

 # Canvas Site

 I have created a website for the course (https://cogscimethods.netlify.app/).
-Much of the material needed for the course will be available on the website.
-I will also post things to the Rutgers Canvas page.
+Much of the material needed for the course will be available on the website via a link to an Open Science Framework repository.
+I will also post things to the Rutgers Canvas page for ease of access.

 # Course Policies